Mechanical and Aerospace Engineering (MAE)

 MAE 217C.
 Introduction to Magnetized Hot Plasma Physics (4)

 Drifts of magnetized charged particles, charged particle motion in different magnetic configurations, toroidal plasma equilibrium, Grad-Shafranov equation, neoclassical plasma transport in tokamak, waves in homogeneous magnetized plasma, waves in inhomogeneous magnetized plasma, instabilities of magnetized plasma.
-Prerequisites: MAE 217A–B or consent of instructor.
+Prerequisites: MAE 217A and B, or consent of instructor.

 MAE 218A.
 Introduction to High Energy Density Physics (MHD and Pinches) (4)